 A 5-minute piece on Prakaipetch Eminent Air, who was born with only one hand.

-A short, 8-minute documentary on PTT Petchrungruang.
+An 8-minute documentary on PTT Petchrungruang.
 He talks about how lots of teenage boys get tired of fighting and give up, but he refuses to do so himself, despite having a year-long losing streak.
 He also says that his dream is to fight on Thai Fight.
 Three years later, he’s now been signed to the promotion.
 Read Sylvie von Duuglas-Ittu’s post on him to find out more about his story.